pfsense/docs/source/packages/package-list.rst

 -  **Notes** - Track things you want to note for this system

--  **NRPE** - pfSense GUI for Nagios NRPE nrpe is used to execute Nagios plugins on remote hosts and report the results to the main Nagios server.
+-  **NRPE** - pfSense webGUI for Nagios NRPE nrpe is used to execute Nagios plugins on remote hosts and report the results to the main Nagios server.
 From the Nagios homepage: Allows you to execute "local" plugins (like check_disk, check_procs, etc.) on remote hosts.
 The